turnermm/metadisplay/README.md

    --loglevel <level>                Minimum level of messages to display.
 Default is info.
 Valid levels are:
                                      debug, info, notice, success, warning, error, critical, alert, emergency.

+The plugin simplifies this from and admim.php panel accessed from the plugin's administration page